timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-ha.md

 ```

 If the data node cannot be recovered, native replication allows the node to be
-deleted from the multinode cluster without losing data.
+deleted from the multi-node cluster without losing data.

 <highlight type="important">
-You cannot force the deletion of a data node if it would mean that a multinode
+You cannot force the deletion of a data node if it would mean that a multi-node
 cluster permanently loses data.
 </highlight>